 Know the size of your space.
 Dehumidifiers are sized by the square footage of your space and by how many pints of fluid they can remove per day, so knowing the size of the space you’re working with, as well as the humidity level, is the first step to determining which dehumidifier is best for your needs.

 Look for a built-in humidistat.
 Some dehumidifiers require considerably less maintenance than others given their features.
 “Ideally, shoppers should look for a model that has a built-in humidistat, which not only measures the relative humidity but also controls it automatically,” Nitrio said.
 “This takes the guesswork out of whether or not you need to turn your dehumidifier on or off.”

 Opt for these standout features.
 In addition to a handy built-in humidistat, Nitrio recommends looking for some other standout features, including:

 - An adjustable thermostat

-- An automatic timer shut-off or turn on when it’s needed so you don’t have to constantly check the humidity
+- An automatic timer shutoff or restart when it’s needed so you don’t have to constantly check the humidity

-- A defrost mode on a refrigerant dehumidifier, as the coils can freeze in lower temperatures
+- A defrost mode on a refrigerant dehumidifier so the coils don’t freeze in lower temperatures

 - Water-level windows to monitor the bucket as it fills